United States forms

 - This new job offer must be in the same or a similar occupational classification as the job offered to you in the Form I-140 that is the basis of your Form I-485.
 (For more information about how we determine which jobs are same or similar, please see USCIS Policy Manual [7 USCIS-PM E.5].

-- Incorrect or incomplete employer information.
+- Incorrect or incomplete employer contact information.

 - L-1A: L-1A Intracompany Transferee (Manager/Executive)